quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/dynamics.md

 ## 2.1 Synaptic Models

-When we model the firing of neurons, we need to connect them.
-Synapse is very important for the communication between neurons, and it is an essential component of the formation of the network.
-Therefore, we need to model the synapse.

-In this section, we will introduce how to implement synaptic dynamics with BrainPy.
+In the previous section, we learned how to model neurons and their action potentials.
+In this section, we will focus on how neurons communicates.

 ### 2.1.1 Chemical Synapses

 #### Biological Background

 Fig. 2-1 shows the biological process of information transmission between neurons.
-Neurotransmitters released by presynaptic neurons bind with receptors on postsynaptic neurons, thus opening ion channels on the cell membrane of postsynaptic neurons and causing changes in membrane potential.
-Here we first introduce a typical synapse with AMPA receptor, and then introduce how to implement it with BrainPy.
+The action potential of the presynaptic neuron makes the axon terminal release **neurotransmitters** (also called transmitter) into the synapse, and then the membrane potential of the postsynaptic cell changes after a brief delay.
+These changes are called postsynaptic potentials (PSP), and they can be either excitatory or inhibitory depending on the type of transmitter. **Glutamate** is one of the important excitatory neurotransmitters, and Gamma-aminobutyric acid (**GABA**) is one of the important inhibitory neurotransmitters.

+Neurotransmitters affect their targets by interacting with receptors in the postsynaptic membrane.
+When the transmitter binds to the receptor, it would either open an ion channel (**ionotropic** receptors) or alter chemical reactions within the target cell (**metabotropic** receptors).

+**AMPA** and **NMDA** receptors are both ionotropic receptors of Glutamate, but the NMDA receptor are typically blocked by magnesium ions (Mg$$^{2+}$$) and cannot respond to the glutamate.
+With repeated activation of AMPA receptors, the change in postynaptic potential drives Mg$$^{2+}$$ out of NMDA channel, then the NMDA receptors are able to respond to glutamate.
+Therefore, NMDA is must slower than AMPA.

+**GABA<sub>A</sub>** and **GABA<sub>B</sub>** are two classes of GABA receptors.
+GABA<sub>A</sub> receptors are ionotropic, typically producing fast inhibitory postsynaptic potential; while GABA<sub>B</sub> receptors are metabotropic receptors, typically producing a slow-occurring inhibitory postsynaptic potential.

 <div style="text-align:center">
   <img src="../../figs/bio_syn.png" width="450">